Mega Digital Logo

 Google Ads also allows you to create shared budgets, which are budgets that are shared by multiple campaigns in your account.
 This can be useful if you want to allocate a pool of money across multiple campaigns.
 For example, if you have a total marketing budget of $1000 per month, you could create a shared budget and let Google Ads distribute that budget across your campaigns based on their performance.

-Why are your Google Ads not spending budget?
+13 Reasons why your Google Ads not spending budget

 In case you’re facing the issue of Google Ads not spending your budget, you should understand that this is a common problem that many advertisers face.
 There could be several reasons why it happened to your campaigns.
 Some common ones are: